|Nutritional Guidelines (per serving)|

 In a large bowl or stand mixer, pour the scalded milk over butter, sugar, and salt.
 Stir until cool.

 Dissolve the yeast in the lukewarm water.
 Add the yeast mixture and 3 cups of the rye flour to the milk mixture.
 Beat thoroughly, then beat in the remaining rye flour and caraway seeds, if using.
 Cover place the dough in a warm place (70 to 75 F) and let the dough rise until doubled.
 This can take quite a long time because you are using only rye flour.
 Plan for a few hours and know that it can take as long as 12 hours.

 Preheat the oven to 450 F. Bake the loaves for 15 minutes.
-Reduce the heat to 350 F and bake an additional 35 to 45 minutes longer or until an instant-read thermometer registers 190 degrees.
+Reduce the heat to 350 F and bake an additional 35 to 45 minutes longer or until an instant-read thermometer registers 190 F.